Legumes

 Recommended products for legumes

-WARNING: 4 Sato® Steps is a comprehensive crop care system.
-There are basic crop needs for the main 12 macro, meso and micronutrients, so for an optimal growing cycle and unlocking the potential of each crop, a balanced diet and timely fertilization are necessary.
+WARNING: 4 Sato® Steps is a comprehensive crop care system that provides the basic crop needs for the main 12 macro, meso and micronutrients for an optimal growing cycle and unlocking the potential of each crop.

-GROWTH: Our SatoHum® solutions have a guaranteed composition with high content of humic and fulvic acids with amino acids of plant origin, so their application rates are significantly lower than those on the market.
-It is not recommended to exceed the total dose of SatoHum® liquid formulations over 6 l/ha/season.
+GROWTH: Our SatoHum® solutions have a guaranteed composition with high content of humic and fulvic acids with amino acids of plant origin.
+It is not recommended to exceed the total applying dose of SatoHum® liquid formulations over 6 l/ha/season, starting from the germination/seedlings phase.

 HARVEST: Simultaneous fertilization with several SatoHum® products is not expected.
-It is not recommended to exceed the specified application rates.
+It’s not recommended to exceed the specified application rates.
 For single, not systemic application of SatoHum® products, the maximum dosage of the product is recommended.

 Discuss with an expert